-This class is now sold out.
+This class has ended.
 If you'd like to know when this class runs again, sign up for my periodic newsletter that keeps you updated on upcoming online classes.

 How to Talk to Anyone Anywhere About Your Next Writing Project

 You’ve been working on the book for a year now and still when your mother asks, “What are you working on?” you don’t know what to say.

 Or you’re getting ready for a book launch and you want to get better at distilling the essence of your book as you create invitations to your book party.

 In both situations—and many others—you need a versatile, flexible elevator speech or introduction that will ignite conversations and build your readership one interaction at a time.

 In this 75-minute webinar on Oct.
 16 at 1 p.m.
 EDT, you’ll develop the building blocks of an elevator speech to introduce yourself as a writer and your latest writing project.
 You’ll leave the webinar with a first version of this introduction and with ideas for where to start practicing it right away.

 Note: This workshop is less about making the perfect pitch to a potential agent or in a query letter and more about learning to introduce yourself as a writer and present your latest writing project to your people.